-Do not waste time and energy in determining

-consider what it shall do for the masses of the name we have no objection. people now.
-The future will take care of it-
+Do not waste time and energy in determining what the organization shall do in the future, but ized it should be found desirable to change the consider what it shall do for the masses of the name we have no objection. people now.
+The future will take care of itnumber of people together.